ivam3/i-Haklab/README.md

 - Programacion en ruby
 - Python para todos

-**** If you want to suggest some book do it in the section of suggestions of my bot in https://t.me/Ivam3_Bot
+If you want to suggest some book do it in the section of suggestions of our [Telegram BOT](https://t.me/Ivam3_Bot).

 # UPDATE AT NEWEST VERSION